 Members have undertaken to operate within high professional and ethical standards which are

 reflected in the Societies Code of Ethics, Rules and Regulations, Code of Safe practice, Complaints procedures, CPD Log and insurance requirements.

 There are different types of Verified Membership of The Acupuncture Society.
 Membership is renewed on an annual basis subject to compliance with the Society’s Code of Ethics, Rules and Regulations and submission of copies of Practitioner’s Qualifications, Insurance, First Aid Certificate, annual CPD must be logged on the Application/Renewal submission form the button is on on the top of our homepage, also if appropriate copies of local authority special treatment licenses (in areas where members of the Society are not exempted.
 Please check this with your local environmental health special treatment licensing department).

 The annual membership fees are:

-1) All Styles of Acupuncture and or Chinese Herbal Medicine – £100 (includes full body and spedific use Acupuncture and/or Chinese Herbal Medicine as well as all TCM auxiliary therapies like moxa, cupping, electro stimulation, oriental massage etc.)
+1) All Styles of Acupuncture and or Chinese Herbal Medicine – £100 (includes full body and specific use Acupuncture and/or Chinese Herbal Medicine as well as all TCM auxiliary therapies like moxa, cupping, electro-stimulation, oriental massage etc.)